el8370/pdsnd_github/README.md

 Project 3 - Git Python Bikeshare Project

 ### Description
-This is the bikeshare.py project created to pull and analyze bike share data for 3 cities.
+This is the bikeshare.py project created to pull and analyze bike share data for Chicago, and 2 cities.

 ### Files used
 bikeshare.py